Jenniferazeng/hyphenateinc.github.io/pages/web/web_init_login.md

 conn.close();
 ```

-## Upload and push token
+## Upload push token

-If using the SDK in the native client and integrate the third-party push functions, call this method to upload the token to the Easemob server
+If using the SDK in the native client and integrate the third-party push functions, call this method to upload the token to the chat server

 ``` javascript
 /**